Mechanisms of radiation-induced structural transformations in deposited gold clusters: Analysis of irradiation conditions in experiments

 The probability of hitting a Au$_{923}$ cluster by a PE per unit time is equal to:

 Thus, for the experimental conditions of Ref.~\cite{Wang_2012_PRL.108.245502} the average time between two subsequent hits of the Au$_{923}$ cluster by PEs is

-According to the experimental data from Ref.~\cite{Iakoubovskii_2008_PRB} and the NIST Electron Inelastic-Mean-Free-Path Database \cite{NIST_IMFP_database, Powell_1999}, the inelastic mean free path (MFP) for a 200-keV electron in gold is $\lambda \sim 84$~nm.
-Therefore, such energetic electrons will deposit their energy mainly in the substrate but not in the deposited clusters.
+According to the experimental data from Ref.~\cite{Iakoubovskii_2008_PRB} and the NIST Electron Inelastic-Mean-Free-Path Database \cite{NIST_IMFP_database, Powell_1999}, the inelastic mean free path (MFP) for a 200-keV electron in gold is $\lambda_{\rm inel} \sim 84$~nm.
+Therefore, such energetic electrons will deposit their energy mainly in the substrate but not the deposited clusters of the considered size.

-The interaction of the PE beam with the substrate leads to the generation of secondary electrons (SEs).
+The interaction of the PE beam with the substrate leads to the generation of low-energy secondary electrons (SEs).
 The number of SEs generated per one PE of specific energy, $N_{\textrm{SE}}(E)$ (the parameter denoted hereafter as SE yield), has been evaluated by means of a semi-empirical model described in Ref.~\cite{Lin_Joy_2005}.
 The model is based upon the concept of a ``universal yield curve of SE production'', where the yield of SE emission as a function of PE energy has been determined for targets made of different elements based on several parameters, namely the mass density of a target material, the effective energy required to produce an SE, and the effective SE escape depth \cite{Lin_Joy_2005}.
 In the cited study, the SE yields from 44 different targets were evaluated by means of the model approach which agreed with experimental data and results of Monte Carlo simulations.
 Figure~\ref{fig:SE_yield_carbon} shows the yield of SEs emitted from a carbon target as a function of PE energy.
 The solid line shows the result obtained by means of the model \cite{Lin_Joy_2005}.
-Experimental data for the SE yield from graphite \cite{Bellissimo_2020_JElSpectr} are also shown for comparison.
+Experimental data for the SE yield from graphite \cite{Bellissimo_2020_JElSpectr} are also shown for comparison by symbols.
 According to the data plotted in Fig.~\ref{fig:SE_yield_carbon} the number of SEs emitted from a carbon target per one 200-keV PE is

 Then, for the experimental conditions of Ref.~\cite{Wang_2012_PRL.108.245502}, current density for the SEs emitted from the substrate and interacting with the Au$_{923}$ cluster reads as: